Br3nda/drupal-module-apachesolr/README.txt

-/* $Id: README.txt,v 1.4 2008/07/28 07:09:40 robertDouglass Exp $ */
+/* $Id: README.txt,v 1.5 2009/01/28 20:06:36 pwolanin Exp $ */

 This module integrates Drupal with the Apache Solr search platform.
 Solr search can be used as a replacement for core content search and boasts both extra features and better performance.
 Among the extra features is the ability to have faceted search on facets ranging from content author to taxonomy to arbitrary CCK fields.

-The module comes with a schema.xml file which should be used in your Solr installation.
+The module comes with a schema.xml and solrconfig.xml file which should be used in your Solr installation.

 This module depends on the search framework in core.
 However, you may not want the core searches and only want Solr search.
 If that is the case, you want to use the Core Searches module in tandem with this module.

 Installation